Blog Post 3-23-20

 This is my initial response to the COVID-19 crisis.
 At the time, hoarding was a particular issue as well as the misleading assurances that the crisis was under control either by our president or our God.
 It is an unprecedented and rapidly evolving situation.

-I don’t know where this whole COVID-19 thing going to take us … but if we let it, fear will lead us to some pretty bad places.
+I don’t know where this whole COVID-19 thing is going to take us … but if we let it, fear will lead us to some pretty bad places.

 So how do we overcome fear and live with faith when dealing with virus threats, hoarding, and a rocky stock market?